 Adding a fitting

 To add a fitting to a duct with a free port , left-click on the free port.
 Then the port itself is highlighted, as are all duct ports opposite it that are suitable for a fitting (that is to say, they have a free port and correspond to the settings of the Duct connection editor).
 In addition, a dotted line follows the cursor.
 In addition, a dotted line follows the cursor.

 Left-clicking on a highlighted port of an opposite duct creates a fitting between the ducts using the fitting model selected in the toolbar.
 Right-clicking anywhere or pressing the ESC key cancels the adding of a fitting.
 If “Also create fitting on higher-layer duct, if possible” or “Also create fitting on child duct, if possible” is selected in the settings, the fitting model of the fittings to be additionally created is queried in a separate window.

 To remove an existing fitting, both ducts must be opposite one another and their connection must be visible.
 The ports of the elements are then red and a context menu with the entry “Remove fitting” is displayed when you right-click on one of the ports.
 Clicking on it will remove the fitting.

-In order to detach a cable section from a trench or duct, a right-click on the cable section is necessary.
-A context menu appears with the entry “Detach cable section”.
-Clicking on it cancels the assignment of the cable to the trench/duct as well as to all related trenches/ducts up to the point of the duct-connection editor.
+In order to remove a cable section from a segment or duct, a right-click on the cable section is necessary.
+A context menu appears with the entry “Remove cable section”.
+Clicking on it cancels the assignment of the cable to the segment/duct as well as to all related segments/ducts up to the point of the Duct connection editor.